Documentation

 <div id="search-results"></div>

-This input will issue a request 500 milliseconds after a key up event if the input has been changed and inserts the results
+This input will issue a request 500 milliseconds after an input event occurs, or the enter key is pressed and inserts

 Trigger Filters